 There are different types of Employee Share Ownership Plans that will suit different businesses.
-The main options include:
+The main ones include:

 1. Call Options